Valence Transition Theory of the Pressure-Induced Dimensionality Crossover in Superconducting Sr$_{14-x}$Ca$_x$Cu$_{24}$O$_{41}$: Introduction

-Experimental determination of nonzero spin gap for all $x$ in SCCO \cite{Vuletic06a} is cited in support of the ladder approach \cite{Dagotto99a,Hur09a}.
-NMR measurements have, however, consistently reported the appearance of gapless spin excitations \cite{Mayaffre98a,Vuletic06a,Fujiwara03a,Fujiwara09a} at the superconducting composition for P$\geq$P$_c$.
-Pressure-dependent measurement of relaxation time T$_1$ has shown transition from an activated to Korringa-like behavior at exactly the pressure where there occurs a large jump in the superconducting T$_c$ \cite{Fujiwara09a}.
-These observations are in strong disagreement with those expected from doped weakly-coupled two-leg ladders.
-Experimental research groups have conjectured that pressure-driven hole transfer from the CuO$_2$ chains to the Cu$_2$O$_3$ ladders is behind the two-dimensionality and vanishing of the spin gap \cite{Kojima01a,Vuletic06a,Isobe98a,Piskunov05a}.
-The validity of this conjecture remains unclear.
-Substitution of Sr with Ca may drive hole transfer from the chain to the ladder, but the extent of this transfer appears to be small \cite{Bugnet16a}.
-More importantly, increased Ca-substitution increases $\rho_a/\rho_c$, which appears to contradict the conjecture that increased ladder hole concentration drives two dimensionality \cite{Kojima01a}.
+Experimental determination of nonzero spin gap $\Delta_s$ for all $x$ in SCCO \cite{Vuletic06a} is cited in support of one-band ladder theories \cite{Dagotto99a,Hur09a}.
+NMR measurements, however, consistently reported the appearance of gapless spin excitations \cite{Mayaffre98a,Vuletic06a,Fujiwara03a,Fujiwara09a} at the superconducting composition for P$\geq$P$_c$.
+Pressure-dependent measurement of relaxation time T$_1$ has found that $\Delta_s$ is pressure-independent until P$_c$ is reached, following which it suddenly approaches zero exactly as there occurs a large jump in the superconducting T$_c$ \cite{Fujiwara09a}.
+Taken together, the observation of universal 2D resistance \cite{Nagata98a} and $\Delta_s \to 0$ indicate a true phase transition at P=P$_c$.

-The need to go beyond ladder theories has been demonstrated even more succinctly in recent Density Matrix Renormalization Group (DMRG) computation of the distance-dependent superconducting pair correlations within a multiband two-leg ladder Hamiltonian containing both Cu- and O-ions \cite{Song21a}.
-The quasi-LRO found from one-band Hubbard ladder calculations \cite{Dagotto92a,Noack97a,Dolfi15a} is absent in the multiband ladder for realistic Coulomb repulsion of holes on O-ions and O-O hole hopping.
-As a consequence of the strong pair-breaking effect due to the O-O hopping all conceivable superconducting pair correlations decay rapidly with distance in the multiband ladder \cite{Song21a}.
+Experimental research groups have conjectured that pressure-driven hole transfer from the CuO$_2$ chains to the Cu$_2$O$_3$ ladders is behind the two-dimensionality and vanishing of $\Delta_s$ \cite{Kojima01a,Vuletic06a,Isobe98a,Piskunov05a}.
+The extent of hole transfer from chains to ladders, caused by Ca-substitution of Sr, is small \cite{Bugnet16a}.
+Whether or not pressure-induced additional hole-transfer by itself is sufficient to lead to two dimensionality has not been probed theoretically.